2020 XFL season: Players and coaches

-Each XFL team has 52 players regular-season roster, far more than the 38 in the original XFL and comparable to the size of the 53-man NFL rosters; 46 of those 52 are active on any given game day.
+Each XFL team had 52 players regular-season roster, far more than the 38 in the original XFL and comparable to the size of the 53-man NFL rosters; 46 of those 52 were active on any given game day.

-XFL does not have the same eligibility requirements for players as the NFL.
+XFL did not have the same eligibility requirements for players as the NFL.
 Currently the NFL requires all players to be at least 3 years removed from high school to be eligible for a team's roster.
 Almost all prospects then participate in NCAA football for the 3-year waiting period.
 This eligibility requirement is an agreement between the NCAA and the NFL.
 The NFL, in exchange for not signing young players who would ordinarily play in the NCAA, is allowed nearly unlimited access to scout and recruit college players.
-With the XFL not using the same set of requirements for players, there is the possibility the league will sign players who are less than 3 years out of high school.
-The XFL has also not ruled out signing players who play college football in 2019, something the NFL has not done since 1925, which (former commissioner) Luck said will be considered on a case-by-case basis; In the league's inaugural season, safety Kenny Robinson, who had run into eligibility issues that led to him being expelled from college, chose to play in the XFL instead of transferring to another college; Robinson was a success in the XFL and was ultimately selected in the 2020 NFL Draft.
+In the league's inaugural season, safety Kenny Robinson, who had run into eligibility issues that led to him being expelled from college, chose to play in the XFL instead of transferring to another college; Robinson was a success in the XFL and was ultimately selected in the 2020 NFL Draft.

 The first head coach and general manager, Dallas's Bob Stoops, was announced February 7, 2019, with the coaches for Seattle (Jim Zorn), Washington (Pep Hamilton), and Tampa Bay (Marc Trestman) following later in the month.
 Kevin Gilbride named New York's head coach/general manager on April 16, while Jonathan Hayes was announced as the head coach and general manager of the St. Louis franchise two days later.
 Winston Moss was announced as Los Angeles's head coach on May 7.
 The last of the inaugural head coaches, Houston's June Jones, was hired May 13 and introduced May 20.

 Draft

-The 2020 XFL Draft was held October 15 and 16, 2019, via conference call.
+The 2020 XFL draft was held October 15 and 16, 2019, via conference call.
 Seventy-one players were allocated to each team in separate position drafts: one marquee quarterback allocated by the league to each team, ten skill positions, ten offensive linemen, ten defensive linemen and/or linebackers, ten defensive backs, and thirty players of any position.
 Due to the structure of the draft, there was no true first overall selection.
 A supplemental draft was held in late November.